levidavis/py-home/README.md

 ### Requirements
 - Ubuntu 18.04 or above
 - Docker installed, [docs are here](https://docs.docker.com/get-docker/)
-- Baisc Knowledge of:
+- Baisc Knowledge of: Docker, Linux and Python
-       - Pyhton
-       - Linux
-       - Docker

 ### Basic install

-Commands may differ between machines, im using Ubuntu Server 18.04 LTS
+Commands may differ between machines, im using Ubuntu Server 18.04 LTS.

 First we need to download the files and go into the directory